Ask Krrish Contact Us

 • You know which object(s) you need to query.

-• You need to retrieve specific fields from a single object or closely related objects (parent-to-child or child-to-parent).
+• You need specific fields from a single object or closely related objects.

-• You want to retrieve records based on specific field values (e.g., `WHERE Status = 'Active'`).
+• You want to filter on exact field values (e.g., WHERE Status = 'Active').

-• You need to perform aggregate functions (SUM, AVG, COUNT, etc.).
+• You need aggregate functions (SUM, AVG, COUNT), ordering, or grouping.

 FROM Account